Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: THE LAPLACE APPROXIMATION FOR SUBSPACE MODELS

-The proof is provided in Appendix \ref{sec:AppendixProofSubmodel}.
+The proof of Theorem \ref{thm:OptSubmodel} is provided in Appendix \ref{sec:AppendixProofSubmodel}.
+The condition $\sigma_s > \sigma_{s+1}$ on the singular values of $\Sigma_X$ is typically true in practice since ``noisy real-world'' matrices almost surely have distinct singular values \citep{hartfiel1995dense}.
 The restriction to dimensions below $s_{\mathrm{max}} = \min(nC,p)$ and the assumption on the full rank of $J_X$ is needed to assure that $P^*$ has full rank which is required for $\Sigma_{P^*,X}$ in order to be well-defined.
-If $J_X$ doesn't have full rank, we restrict the experiments to the rank of the Jacobian.
-This is done in some regression problems in Section \ref{sec:Experiment}.
+If $J_X$ doesn't have full rank, we restrict ourselves to $s$ below the rank of the Jacobian.
+This is the case for some regression problems in Section \ref{sec:Experiment}.
+In Appendix \ref{subsec:additional_remark_to_theorem} we discuss some additional consequences of Theorem \ref{thm:OptSubmodel}.